 Learn about ticks and where they hang out to avoid getting tick bites

 In the first part of this story, we dispel some myths about ticks.
-Part two has steps you can take to keep yourself and your family safe.
+Part two has steps you can take to reduce the chance of being bitten by ticks.
+Stay safe out there!

 Disclosure: This story contains affiliate links through which I may earn a small commission at no extra cost to you.
 Thank you for supporting our website!